DJing laptops don’t require high-end specs, and most of us already own a reliable laptop that can run a DJ software smoothly.

 Why do DJs prefer Macbooks?

 The reason people choose a Mac is not based on cost.
 It’s because it has a Linux flavor, produced on a UNIX core, so you get stability.
-The specs are generally decent enough, they’re hardy, enduring, and are exceptionally well supported.
+The specs are generally decent enough, they’re hardy, enduring, and exceptionally well-supported.
 The audio drivers are amazingly well-built and established.

 It’s a professional laptop explicitly created for creative professionals, whether you’re an artist, producer, DJ, architect, etc.